Ivan Djantou

-Ivan Cabrel Djantou Tchaboutang (born 14 March 2002) is a Cameroonian professional footballer who plays as a forward for Norwegian First Division side Odds BK, on loan from Sønderjyske.
+Ivan Cabrel Djantou Tchaboutang (born 14 March 2002) is a Cameroonian professional footballer who plays as a forward for Eliteserien club Aalesund.

 Career

 On 14 June 2024, Sønderjyske from Denmark, announced the signing of Djantou, making a contract until June 2028.
 On September 3, 2025, Djantou transferred to the Norwegian First Division side Odds BK on a loan deal until the end of the year.
+Following the conclusion of the season, it was reported that Djantou and Odd were in discussions regarding a continued collaboration; however, no agreement had been reached before the expiration of his loan deal.

+On 12 January 2026, Djantou signed a contract until June 2029 with Eliteserien club Aalesund.